PostHog/posthog.com/contents/handbook/people/onboarding.md

 In this call the support engineer will be able to answer any questions, as well as demonstrate how we deal with support at PostHog.
 In particular, the support engineer should cover:

 - [ ] What the role of a support hero is and how they can expect to receive tickets/escalations
+- [ ] An overview of where tickets come from and how to differentiate between paying/free users
+- [ ] How to create tickets from Slack threads and reassign tickets to other teams
+- [ ] Advice on how to communicate with customers and prioritize tickets
+- [ ] How and when to mark tickets as 'On Hold' or 'Pending'
+- [ ] What our SLAs are and what ticket severity indicates
 - [ ] How to deal with bug reports and feature requests
 - [ ] How to use macros to answer questions quickly
-- [ ] What our SLAs are and what ticket severity indicates
-- [ ] How and when to mark tickets as 'On Hold' or 'Pending'
-- [ ] Advice on how to communicate with customers and prioritize tickets
-- [ ] How to create tickets from Slack threads and reassign tickets to other teams

 It can be especially helpful for new hires if support engineers demonstrate how to solve a simple ticket from start to finish.